dskoda/ML-Coverage/README.md

 This repository contains all the data, plots, scripts, and notebooks to reproduce the manuscript:

 D. Schwalbe-Koda, N. Govindarajan, and J. Varley.
 "Comprehensive sampling of coverage effects in catalysis by leveraging generalization in neural network models".
-ChemRxiv (2023).
-DOI: 10.26434/chemrxiv-2023-f6l23
+Digital Discovery 4, 234-251 (2025).
+DOI: [10.1039/D4DD00328D](https://doi.org/10.1039/D4DD00328D)

 - All the raw data for the computational analysis is found in the `data` folder.
 - The Jupyter Notebooks in `nbs` contain all the code required to reproduce the analysis and the plots shown in the manuscript.